ec20869/CO2MMIT_APP/README.md

 ![banner](https://user-images.githubusercontent.com/75068207/129928962-fd6c3ee7-edf7-4cfd-97c9-e6164bb83bb1.png)

 The app is available for download on the Google Play Store and will be on the Apple App Store shortly.

+The project code can run as iOS, Android and progressive web app.

+Alternatively an APK file is available.